 6) In the next window, the following screen will be presented.
 Here we have two options either installer to create required partitions automatically on disk or create partitions manually.

 7)I have 64 GB of disk space and when I choose the ‘Full Disk’ option and then click on Disk Icon then it will create partitions automatically and will show the partitions.
 If you wish to encrypt the disk as well then Click on the ‘encrypt This Disk’ option.

 8)If you are planning to create your partitions scheme, then choose the ‘Advanced’ option and select the disk and then click on the ‘+’ sign to start creating partitions.

 9)Once you are done with partitions then Click on ‘Next to proceed further.

 10)Click on ‘Continue’ to create and format partitions as an ext4 file system.
 The below Screen confirms that installation of Deepin 20.2.4 has been started and is in progress.

 11) Once the installation is completed, the installer will prompt to reboot the system.

-12) After the reboot, following grub boot loader screen will be presented, choose the first option ‘Deepin 20.2.4 GNU/Linux’ and hit enter.
-Then choose language, license agreement, Keyboard, and timezone, create accounts step by step.
+12) After the reboot, the following grub boot loader screen will be presented, choose the first option ‘Deepin 20.2.4 GNU/Linux’, and hit enter.
+Then choose language, license agreement, Keyboard, and timezone, and create accounts step by step.